dominhnhut01/autodrive_code/README.md

 1. Collecting and processing the dataset
 2. Training the model using DeepLab V3+
 3. Deploying the model on a very basic website using simple Flask, HTML, and Javascript.
+4. Containerizing the web application and deploy it to Google Cloud Platform
 ## Collecting and processing the dataset

 For this project, I used the satellite images of New York City I found on the Internet.
 I have sum up all the high-quality satellite image in this link.
 Download and unzip it.
 All the file format JP2, GEOTIF, and Shapefile contains the coordinate data so it's very convenient for future processing